 Choosing a Comforter

 Choosing a good comforter is essential to getting a good night's sleep.
 Like a mattress, a comforter is a piece of furniture which you will use for eight hours of every night.
-Having the correct comforter for your bed is key to better sleep, more energy and better health.
+Having the correct comforter for your bed is key to better sleep, more energy, better health, and even more money.

 Buying a new comforter can be an intimidating and complex process.
 There are so many different variables to consider: material, warmth, fill type, fill weight, fill powder, not to mention price.
 This guide is here to help you choose the best comforter for your needs.